EthanHistory/blog/content/posts/statistics/statistics_Ghahramani_Ch5.md

 \end{cases}
 $$

-According to the binomial expansion theorem, One of the properties holds.
+According to the binomial expansion theorem, One of the properties, sum of probability of all outcomes equals to one, holds.
 $$
 \sum_{x=0}^n p(x) = \sum_{x=0}^n \binom{n}{x}p^x (1-p)^{n-x} =
 $$